Mayank-Panwar/UnixWorkBench-ConfigureReadme.md/readme.txt

 this is exercise repo
 This is line 2
 Added this line in the update_readme branch
-Its too hot outside today !!!
+Its rainy outside today !!!